Rowena Jackson: Career

 In 1946, Jackson joined the Sadler's Wells Ballet in London.
 She was notable for her role as Swanhilda in the ballet Coppélia, and danced with Robert Helpmann and her husband Philip Chatfield.

 By February 1954, she had been promoted to prima ballerina at Sadler's Wells Ballet.

 She was renowned for her special gift for fast and brilliant turns.
 In 1940, before she left New Zealand, she set a world record when she performed 121 fouettés sur place.

 Jackson and Chatfield danced together in the Royal Ballet's production of Giselle shortly after they married.
 The couple retired from the Royal Ballet in 1959 and moved to New Zealand, where she became artistic director of the Royal New Zealand Ballet company.
 Each of them served as director of the New Zealand Ballet School.

-Although Jackson cites the dancing of Fred Astaire and Eleanor Powell as being influences on her, it was a visit from the Russian ballerina Irina Baronova who inspired her to make ballet her 'life's ambition'.
+Although Jackson cited the dancing of Fred Astaire and Eleanor Powell as being influences on her, it was a visit from the Russian ballerina Irina Baronova who inspired her to make ballet her 'life's ambition'.

 Personal life

 On 4 February 1958, Jackson married the British dancer Philip Chatfield.
 They had a son Paul (born 1960), and a daughter Rosetta (born 1961).
 In 1991, they were living in Te Atatū.
-On retirement they moved the Gold Coast in Queensland in 1993.
-Chatfield died in Brisbane in July 2021.
+On retirement they moved to the Gold Coast in Queensland in 1993.
+Chatfield died in Brisbane in July 2021, and Jackson on 15 August 2024, at the age of 98.

 Honours and awards

-In the 1961 New Year Honours, Jackson was appointed a Member of the Order of the British Empire, for services to ballet.
-She was the first dancer to receive this honour.
+In the 1961 New Year Honours, Jackson was appointed a Member of the Order of the British Empire, for services to ballet, the first dancer to receive this honour.